 when?
 10am to 6pm, 7 days a week.
 Closed 24-26 Dec.

-It is also served by the Docklands Light Railway, which offers efficient driverless trains and frequent services to Bank, Stratford and London City Airport.
+In addition to the Jubilee Line, Canary Wharf is also served by the Docklands Light Railway, which offers efficient driverless trains and frequent services to Bank, Stratford, Lewisham (and Maritime Greenwich) and London City Airport.